faucetsdn/udmi/docs/tools/README.md

 - [registrar](registrar.md) - a utility to register and updates devices in Cloud IoT Core (GCP)
 - [sequencer](sequencer.md) - a utility to validate device [sequences](../specs/sequences/) (GCP)
 - [validator](validator.md) - a utility for validating messages (GCP)
+- [gittools](gittools.md) - collection of utiliities for working with git branches
 - [gcloud](gcloud.md) - various tips and tricks for working with gcloud on GCP

 ## Setup